Why bother estimating pressure drop in air lines?

 While estimating pressure drop in lengths of air line is not too complex if the end application for the compressed air is not a critical one, and more complex if the end pressure and flow are critical, knowing what will come out of the air line at the air tool or air-use application can be important.

-If the application demands an exact and certain flow and pressure, then I think you would be wise to get the application engineers involved.
+Having said that, if the air-using application demands an exact and certain flow and pressure, then I think you would be wise to get the industrial air professionals involved.

-If close counts then this following information will be useful.
+If close will suit then this following information will be useful.

 For the following orifice flow chart, I researched numbers from quite a few sources, and the figures shown are an average of those.

 I can understand folks being puzzled about estimating pressure drop, as I was initially as I did my research.
 One of the sources says that the air is measured in SCFM, another one says that it is CFM, and still another uses ACFM.
 So, even the experts, among whom I do not count myself, are not able to provide consistent information.

 As a guide to help you determine pressure drop, first check the air flow through the orifice that is the same size (or close) to the I.D. of your selected air line.
 The purpose is to ensure that the expected air flow rating will be more than enough to run your application(s).

 The chart assumes that the air supply is 90 / 100 PSI, the air temperature is 70 deg.
 F., and there is virtually no pressure drop in the line as the orifice opens immediately to atmosphere from the compressed air supply.

 Once you’ve selected what you think will be the ideal supply line I.D., one that will provide the flow capacity that your air tools or air circuit will require over the distance the line must travel, you then must consider estimating the pressure drop in your air system, to make sure you have allowed enough extra flow capacity for the line losses you will experience.

 The characteristics or the condition of your air lines will affect any flow figures.